Back to all guides

 Brown paper bag pocket and tea wrapper mini pocket holding blank tags and paper strips

-Paper bag pockets can hold larger tags.
-Tea wrapper pockets are better for one tiny insert.
+Paper bag pockets can carry larger tags.
+Tea wrapper pockets should stay tiny and deliberate.

 What you need